-The parties agree that the three cases should continue to proceed together, without being formally consolidated.
-Evidence introduced in any case may be considered in every case.
+- i.
+"The parties agree that the three cases should continue to proceed together, without being formally consolidated.
+Evidence introduced in any case may be considered in every case subject to the objection of either a party to the case from which the evidence originates or the case in which the evidence is being introduced." - ii.

-- ii.
 In the event that a document protected by the attorney-client privilege, the attorney work product doctrine or other applicable privilege or protection is unintentionally produced by any party to this proceeding, the producing party may request that the document be returned.
 In the event that such a request is made, all parties to the litigation and their counsel shall promptly return all copies of the document in their possession, custody, or control to the producing party and shall not retain or make any copies of the document or any documents derived from such document.
 The producing party shall promptly identify the returned document on a privilege log.
-The unintentional disclosure of a privileged or otherwise protected document shall not constitute a waiver of the privilege or protection with respect to that document or any other documents involving the same or similar subject matter. - iii.
+The unintentional disclosure of a privileged or otherwise protected document shall not constitute a waiver of the privilege or protection with respect to that document or any other documents involving the same or similar subject matter.

+- iii.
 The parties agree that they need not preserve, produce, or create a privilege log for any document that was (i) created by, and exchanged solely among, counsel and/or counsel's staff, or (ii) that was created in the prosecution or defense of this litigation and exchanged solely among counsel and/or counsel's staff on the one hand and the parties on the other. - iv.
 The parties continue to consent to electronic service of initial disclosures (and amendments thereto), discovery requests, discovery responses, and any other documents associated with this litigation which are not filed with the Court's CM/ECF system.
 An electronic signature by counsel is sufficient for these documents.
 The parties agree that electronic service shall be treated as personal service so that no additional days are added for any responsive deadline.
 The parties will continue to be bound by any protective orders entered in this case.

-Respectfully submitted this 15th day of December, 2023.
+Respectfully submitted this 12th day of February, 2024.